Tesfa.xyz

 May 27, 2025

-I wonder if my avoidance of labels is holding me back from meeting like-minded people.
-Without an easy-to-grasp identity or 'branding,' it might be difficult for others to quickly understand who I am or what I stand for.
-I like to think I have an interesting perspective on life, and that my presence in the world is somehow unique.
-But for reasons I don’t fully understand, I don’t actually show that.
-Maybe I’m afraid of standing out, of not fitting in.
-Maybe I don't fully know who I am and don’t want to present a half-baked version of myself.
+I like to think I have an interesting perspective on life and that my presence in the world is somehow unique.
+But for some reason, I refuse to show that.
+Maybe I am afraid of standing out, of not fitting in.
+Perhaps, I do not know who I am, and I am subconsciously avoiding presenting a half-baked version of myself.

 While that explains my resistance towards labels, I see a significant issue with this way of being—I will always be half-baked, always in the oven.
 I am a work in progress, eternally.
 My beliefs and views are a work in progress.
 I shall grant myself the freedom to transform, to change, and to flow like water.